-There are a few great music licensing sites out there, but which one is the right one for you?
-Let us show you why Synchedin is the best for independent creators!
+With multiple great music licensing sites out there, it can be tricky deciding which one is right for you.
+We’ve laid out exactly why Synchedin is the best for independent creators!

 Opting for a subscription to one of these sites offers a host of benefits.
 Firstly, you will save a lot of money.
 Secondly, you will save heaps of time searching for the perfect music.
 And creators know that time is just as precious as money.
 Thirdly, you will have protection from any copyright claims issues, so you know your project is safe from controversy or disputes.